 If you set your number on the higher end of what you’re considering for the price range, that means you can do things like:

 Making frequent use of discount codes and sales is a great way to make new customer connections, welcome back existing students, and sell to those who haven’t invested in your course yet.
+It can help introduce new people into your marketing funnels too.

 With our Bundle feature on Teachable, you can bundle together your course and coaching offerings.
 This can make your services even more accessible to your audience, and of course will bring in more business for you.